wikimedia/mediawiki-libs-Assert/README.md

 This package provides an alternative to PHP's `assert()` that allows for an simple and reliable way to check preconditions and postconditions in PHP code.
+It was proposed [as a MediaWiki RDF](https://www.mediawiki.org/wiki/Requests_for_comment/Assert), but is completely generic and can be used by any PHP program or library.
+It is published under the MIT license, see the COPYING file.

 The background of this proposal is the reoccurring discussions about whether PHP's `assert()` can and should be used in MediaWiki code.
 Two relevant threads: